azoth-lang/azoth.language.reference/src/conversions.md

 Given a value type `S` and reference type `T` such that `S <: T`, there are implicit boxing conversions from "`S?`" to "`T?`" and from "`S`" to "`T?`".
 There is also an implicit conversion from `S` to `S?`.

+**TODO:** maybe boxing should be an explicit operation.
+Not a conversion but box some kind of `box x` expression.

 ### Implicit Constant Expression Conversions

 A constant expression of the types "`int8`", "`byte`", "`int16`", "`uint16`", "`int32`", "`uint32`", "`int64`", "`uint64`", "`int`", "`uint`", "`size`", "`offset`", "`float32`", or "`float64`" can be implicitly converted to any other type in the list if the value of the constant expression is within the range of the destination type and can be represented without loss of precision.
 Thus for conversion to "`float32`" and "`float64`" the value must not have more significant bits than be represented by the type.